-Trees grown in CO2-enriched air nearly always exhibit increased rates of photosynthesis and biomass production, while trees grown in O3-enriched air tend to experience just the opposite.
+Trees grown in CO2-enriched air nearly always exhibit increased rates of photosynthesis and biomass production, while trees grown in ozone (O3)-enriched air tend to experience the opposite effects.
 So what happens when both of these trace constituents of the atmosphere increase together?
-We here explore this question with respect to paper birch (Betula papyrifera Marsh.) and silver birch (Betula papyrifera Roth).
+This question is addressed in the present summary with respect to birch trees.

-At the FACE facility near Rhinelander, Wisconsin, USA, King et al. (2001) grew a mix of paper birch and quaking aspen trees in 30-m diameter plots that were maintained at atmospheric CO2 concentrations of 360 and 560 ppm with and without exposure to elevated O3 (1.5 times the ambient O3 concentration) for a period of two years.
-In their study of the belowground environment of the trees, they found that the extra O3 had no effect on the growth of fine roots over that time period, but that elevated O3 and CO2 together increased the fine-root biomass of the mixed stand by 83%.
+At the Free-Air CO2 Enrichment (FACE) facility near Rhinelander, Wisconsin, USA, King et al. (2001) grew a mixture of paper birch and quaking aspen trees in 30-m-diameter plots that were maintained at atmospheric CO2 concentrations of 360 and 560 ppm with and without exposure to elevated O3 (1.5 times the ambient O3 concentration) for a period of two years.
+And in their study of the belowground environment of the trees, they found that the extra O3 had no effect on the growth of fine roots over that time period, but that elevated O3 and CO2 together increased the fine-root biomass of the mixed stand by 83%.

-After working with the same trees for one additional year, Riikonen et al. (2004) harvested them and reported finding that "the negative effects of elevated O3 were found mainly in ambient CO2, not in elevated CO2."
+Working concurrently with the same trees, Riikonen et al. (2004) harvested them and reported finding that "the negative effects of elevated O3 were found mainly in ambient CO2, not in elevated CO2."
 In fact, whereas doubling the air's O3 concentration decreased total biomass production by 13% across both clones, simultaneously doubling the air's CO2 concentration increased total biomass production by 30%, thereby more than compensating for the deleterious consequences of doubling the atmospheric ozone concentration.

 In commenting on this ameliorating effect of elevated CO2, the team of Finnish scientists said it "may be associated with either increased detoxification capacity as a consequence of higher carbohydrate concentrations in leaves grown in elevated CO2, or decreased stomatal conductance and thus decreasing O3 uptake in elevated CO2 conditions (e.g., Rao et al., 1995)."
 They also noted that "the ameliorating effect of elevated CO2 is in accordance with the results of single-season open-top chamber and growth chamber studies on small saplings of various deciduous tree species (Mortensen 1995; Dickson et al., 1998; Loats and Rebbeck, 1999) and long-term open-field and OTC studies with aspen and yellow-poplar (Percy et al., 2002; Rebbeck and Scherzer, 2002)."